Phone: 215-935-1000 ext. 114

 A.B.
 Freeman School of Business, B.S.M.

 Kyle Kulzer concentrates his practice in securities and banking litigation as well as general commercial litigation matters, and corporate transactions.
 Kyle has a national securities litigation practice and has represented investors and investor groups in New Jersey, Pennsylvania, New York, Connecticut, Ohio, California, Georgia, Texas, Minnesota, Delaware, Oklahoma, Nevada and Florida, among others.
-Kyle also advices investment advisors in regulatory matters in Financial Industry Regulatory Authority (“FINRA”) and the Securities and Exchange Commission (“SEC”).
+Kyle also advises investment advisors in regulatory matters in Financial Industry Regulatory Authority (“FINRA”) and the Securities and Exchange Commission (“SEC”).

 Kyle’s extensive representation for matters involving the financial markets have included virtually every type of investment, including annuities, structured products, exchange funds (ETF), tenant in common investments (TIC), stocks, bonds, options including puts and calls, complex hedging strategies, IPOs, mutual funds, commercial bonds, exchange-traded funds, life settlements, private placements, stock options, alternative and complex products, securities futures, retirement funds, college savings accounts, commodities, selling away and Ponzi schemes.
 Kyle also regularly represents professionals, including doctors, lawyers, accountants, and business executives for claims of mismanagement of individual and/or business investment accounts.